June 1, 2026

 It depends on where the gap sits.
 A fractional CMO owns the entire marketing function – brand, demand gen, campaigns, and more.
 A fractional content lead goes deep on one critical pillar: building and running a content engine that drives trust, pipeline, and growth.
 Some businesses need both; others have senior marketing leadership but lack the content-specific expertise to make it work.

-A few reliable signs: content is being produced but not driving results, your messaging is inconsistent across channels, freelancers keep asking questions no one can answer, or you as the founder are regularly pulled into reviewing and rewriting content.
-These aren't output problems — they're leadership gaps, and that's exactly what this role is designed to fix.
+A few reliable signs: content is being produced but not driving results, your messaging is inconsistent across channels, freelancers keep asking questions no one can answer, or you as the founder are regularly pulled into reviewing, rewriting, or writing content yourself.
+These aren't output problems; they're ownership gaps, and that's exactly what this role is designed to fix.